marwahamm04/Software-development-project/README.md

 # TeamMJ
-Marwa and Justin's Final Project ITI 100, complete with a coin calculator, unit testing, and documentation!
+Marwa and Justin's Final Project in ITI 100.
+We completed a coin calculator, unit testing, and documentation!